 When we are closed overnight, at weekends and public holidays your call will automatically be transferred to the Out-of-Hours Service.
 Please call 01487 812611 and your call will be diverted.
 A doctor or nurse will answer your call, assess the problem and offer advice if appropriate.
 You may then be asked either to go to the Emergency Care Centre at Hinchingbrooke or Doddington Hospital or wait for a doctor to visit you at your home or call an ambulance.

-Other options, eg the local Walk-in Centre or NHS 111.
+Other options, eg the local Urgent Treatment Centre in Peterborough or NHS 111.

 NHS 111 is a free-to-call single non-emergency number medical helpline operating in England

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 - you need medical help fast but it's not a 999 emergency

 - you think you need to go to A&E or need another NHS urgent care service

 - you don't know who to call or you don't have a GP to call